minio/docs/source/reference/minio-mc.rst

 certain kinds of information, such as the :mc-cmd:`aliases <mc alias>` for each configured S3-compatible service.

-For Linux and OSX, the default configuration file location is ``~/.mc/config.json``.
+For Linux and macOS, the default configuration file location is ``~/.mc/config.json``.

 For Windows, :mc-cmd:`mc` attempts to construct a default file path by trying